 The first two features have long existed, but are infrequently used for non-strategic purchases.
 However, providing products from mainstream suppliers in addition to the ranges already negotiated and signed by customers seems to be a much more relevant approach.
-This solution gives users access to an extremely wide product range for their spot purchases (i.e. their Class C purchases) without bypassing their procurement solution (purchases therefore under control).
+This solution gives users access to an extremely wide product range for their spot purchases (i.e. their tail spend) without bypassing their procurement solution (purchases therefore under control).

 Two of the main marketplaces today have prioritised this type of service:

 - Ariba with the "Spot Buy" solution operated by Mercateo

 - Coupa with the "Coupa Advantage" solution in partnership with Amazon in the US